On a replica, you must establish a unique server ID. If this has not already been done, this part of replica setup requires a server restart.

-[mysqld] section of the configuration file to
+[mysqld] section of the configuration

-specify a unique server ID.
+file to specify a unique server ID.
 For example:

 After making the changes, restart the server.

-server-id value that
+server_id value that

-If you omit
+If you do not set

-connect to a master.
+refuses to connect to a source.

 You do not have to enable binary logging on the replica for replication to be set up.
 However, if you enable binary logging on the replica, you can use the replica's binary log for data backups and crash recovery, and also use the replica as part of a more complex replication topology.
 For example, where this replica then acts as a source to other replicas.